Drought Frequently Asked Questions

 A: Arizona has been in some stage of drought since 1994, according to statewide precipitation patterns.
 Drought conditions can have an impact on Arizona's water supplies.
 Unlike hurricanes and tornadoes, drought does not cause immediate, visible results; however, it can be as devastating as any other natural disaster.
-Arizona's current short-term and long-term drought conditions are available here.
-Current drought declarations are available here.
+Arizona's current short-term and long-term drought conditions.
+Current drought declarations.

 Q: How does Arizona plan for drought?

 A: Arizona has been actively planning for and addressing drought conditions and impacts through several avenues: drought working committees, water use reporting requirements, Colorado River shortage preparedness and the Arizona Water Initiative.
 Read more about Arizona drought planning efforts here.